shap/shap/CONTRIBUTING.md

 - [ ] Conda forge published
 ```

+The conda package is managed in a separate repo:
+https://github.com/conda-forge/shap-feedstock .
+The conda-forge bot will
+automatically make a PR to this repo to update the conda package, typically
+within a few hours of the PyPSA package being published.

 ### Release notes from PR labels

-The PR titles and labels are used to help draft release notes automatically.The
+Release notes can be automatically drafted by Github using the titles and labels
+of PRs that were merged since the previous release.The draft notes are
-draft notes are configured in [.github/release.yml](.github/release.yml).
-See
+configured in [.github/release.yml](.github/release.yml).
+See the [GitHub
-the [GitHub docs][auto_release_notes] for more info.
+docs][auto_release_notes] for more info.

 It's helpful to assign labels such as `BREAKING`, `bug`, `enhancement` or
 `skip-changelog` to each PR, so that the change will show up in the notes under